eProsima/Discovery-Server-docs/docs/tests.rst

 test_7_PDP_UDP.xml
 ******************

 Here we test how the discovery handles server shutdown and reboot.
-This is a clean shutdown made from the fast RTPS API :code:`Domain::removeParticipant`.
+This is a clean shutdown made from the Fast RTPS API :code:`Domain::removeParticipant`.
 Each time the server dies it notifies this fact to all its clients which automatically begin pinging on the server again trying to reconnect when its rebooted.
 Snapshots check that clients are aware of server absence after shutdown and presence after reboot.